embrace-io/embrace-docs/docs/android/features/traces.md

 To use this feature:

-1. Ensure you’re using a version of the Embrace SDK that supports Performance Tracing.
+1. Ensure you’re using a version of the Embrace SDK that supports Traces.
 2. (Optional) Enable API desugaring for your app if you want users running Android 5.x and 6.x to report traces.
 3. Instrument your app using the reference guide in this section to start adding spans to your operations, or refer to the [API docs](https://embrace-io.github.io/embrace-android-sdk/) for a more comprehensive description of the public API.
 4. See the spans in the Traces section of the Embrace dashboard.